rahulbisen/rahul-five/README.md

 1) Specification:
 -----------------------------
 Language: Python
-Language Version: Python 2.7
+Language Version: Python 2.7.5
 Platform: Created on windows.
 Tested on Unix RHEL-6 and Windows 7 starter edition. should work seemlessly on both.

 2) Modules/Files Definition:
 -----------------------------
 2.1) company_shares.py
-      Defines all the classes and methods required for the tool.
+      Defines all the classes and methods required for processing CSV data and printing results.
+2.2) process_csv.py
+      This is the main python app that invokes classes and methods from company_shares.py and presents a menu to the user to do variety of tasks.
-2.2) company_shares_test.py
+2.3) company_shares_test.py
-      Defines 26 testcases to perform unittests for the module company_shares.py 2.3) test_data.csv
+      Defines 26 testcases to perform unittests for the module company_shares.py 2.4) test_data.csv
       Test CSV file created with sample test data.
-2.4) other CSV files
+2.5) other CSV files
       There are other CSV files in the tool's directory to test various cases for manual testing/debugging.

 3) Technical Problems/Issues: